UCB-INFO-FRONTEND-WEBARCH/fall-22-labs/README.md

 Topics we covered:

 1. Context
-2. OUr first complete hands-on web app
+2. Our first complete hands-on web app